Part 1 J.D. Program

 Standards of Performance for First-year Students

 Any student whose cumulative grade point average at the end of the first year is below 1.58 will be dismissed from the Law School with no right to petition to repeat the first-year courses.
 Any student whose grade point average at the end of the first year is at least 1.58 but less than 1.90 will be placed on probation and required to repeat all of the first-year courses.
 The student may choose to repeat the first-year courses immediately or may remain out of school for one academic year and then repeat the first-year courses.
 The student will have only one opportunity to successfully repeat the first-year courses and earn a grade point average of at least 1.90.
 Upon successful completion of the first-year courses with a grade point average of at least 1.90, the grades from the initial attempt at the first year will be disregarded for purposes of calculating the student’s grade point average.
 Students who enroll in summer courses after the first year whose cumulative grade point average is less than 1.90 will be withdrawn and will receive a refund of summer tuition and fees.

 Standards of Performance for 2nd and 3rd year Students

-- A student whose cumulative grade point average after the first two semesters is above 1.90 is in good standing.
+a.
+A student whose cumulative grade point average after the first two semesters is at or above 1.90 is in good standing.